noonjinx/twitterstats/README.md

 store the ones which are successful and ask you to try again later.
 Each time you run the script it will ignore previous successes and you should get a bit more data until you have everything

+6. Run "perl timeline.pl username" to print all tweets in the timeline file for username (each tweet printed includes date and id)

+7. Run "perl tweet.pl username id" to dump the tweet id in the timeline file for username

-6. Add Twitter usernames and personal data at the bottom of bayes.pl
+8. Add Twitter usernames and personal data at the bottom of bayes.pl
-7. Run "perl bayes.pl"
+9. Run "perl bayes.pl"

 This will...